axelv/monaco-web-component/README.md

 [![Published on webcomponents.org](https://img.shields.io/badge/webcomponents.org-published-blue.svg)](https://www.webcomponents.org/element/owner/my-element)

-This web component wraps the [https://microsoft.github.io/monaco-editor/](monaco editor) and provides a simple way to integrate it into your HTMLForms.
+This web component wraps the [monaco editor](https://microsoft.github.io/monaco-editor) and provides a simple way to integrate it into your HTMLForms.

 ## Demo